Shmood00/Permission-Based-Two-Factor/README.md

 ![](pics/post_login(nd).gif)

-Once the user has their token, they can place it into the authorization header in order to make requsts to other endpoints.
+Once the user has their token, they can place it into the authorization header in order to make requests to other endpoints.
 For example, when a user wants to add a smart watch to their account, they place their JWT token into the authorization header and send a POST request to the `/api/user/add_device` endpoint with the name of the device they would like to add as the body of the request.
 NOTE: This process would normally take place on the smart phone application (as demonstrated while showing the smart watch verification process).

 ![](pics/add_device.gif)